lumirlumir/npm-clang-format-node/website/docs/get-started/cli.md

 ### Using Without the Python3 Dependency

-This package provides a standalone executable version of `git-clang-format`, so you won’t need to install Python3.
+This package provides a standalone executable version of `git-clang-format`, so you won't need to install Python3.
 But it's size is quite large.

 See the [`clang-format-git` package](../apis/clang-format-git.md).